Skip to main content

 ABQ RIDE Connect Infographic.
 Limited Microtransit Pilot Program Starting March 18, 2024.

-ABQ RIDE Connect is here to make getting around easier!
+ABQ RIDE Connect makes getting around town easier!
 It links you to important transit centers and bus stops within two special zones in Albuquerque.
 You can also use microtransit to get to places like grocery stores and local shops within these zones.

 The Free ABQ RIDE Connect App is Available for Download